AT A GLANCE: MIF REMOTE RESIDENCIES

 For more information visit the Class of 2020 website

-Including the artists selected for Remote Residencies, 35 artists and practitioners are being supported by MIF to produce work over the next few weeks.
+Including the artists selected for Remote Residencies, 35 artists and practitioners are being supported by MIF to produce work.
 Read the full list of selected artists.

 Several artists have presented work as part of Festival in My House..
 And Yours – a reimagining of the micro-festival series.
 Find out more or watch them again online.